Everyone Deserves to Know About Nature

 - It's time-consuming to search through field guides to find just the species relevant to our area.

-- Field guides often contain dry, technical descriptions without explaining context and meaning.
+- Field guides often focus on technical descriptions without explaining the context and character of species.

 - It's difficult to find information in a format that's easy to understand and remember.

-Our course brings together easy to understand descriptions, scientific facts and decades of practical field knowledge about our eco-region in a combination not found in other nature guides.
+We blend easy to understand descriptions, scientific facts and decades of practical field knowledge about our eco-region in a way not found in other nature guides.

 Here's What's Included

-• a narrated slide show about the forest of the Atlanta region
+• a narrated slide show about the special character of forests in the greater Atlanta region

 • 4 flipbooks of detailed information illustrated with clear and beautiful photographs